 The Ins And Outs of Making Hormones

-Hormones are an intricate collection of chemical messengers which deliver specific directives to tissues and organs throughout the bloodstream.
+Hormones are an intricate collection of chemical messengers that deliver specific directives to tissues and organs throughout the bloodstream.
 Produced in various glands as part of the endocrine system, hormones control most of the body’s major systems.
-It also regulates our heart rate, metabolism – how the body gets energy from the foods we eat, appetite, mood, sexual function, reproduction, growth and development, sleep cycles, and more.
+It also regulates our heart rate, and metabolism – how the body gets energy from the foods we eat, appetite, mood, sexual function, reproduction, growth and development, sleep cycles, and more.

 Like the precise ratios in a delicately assembled chocolate soufflé, any changes to the proportion of hormones can determine whether we rise or fall.
 And, since hormone imbalances are strongly linked to dizziness, this metaphor can be taken quite literally!

 According to Dr. Anna Cabeca, an OBGYN and anti-aging expert, “A hormone is a chemical messenger that tells a target organ to get to work doing its job.”
-The follicle stimulating hormone (FSH), for example, is responsible for telling your ovaries when it’s time to release an egg.
+The follicle-stimulating hormone (FSH), for example, is responsible for telling your ovaries when it’s time to release an egg.
 And, leptin is the hormone responsible for sending a message that you’re full and it’s time to stop eating.

 “It can cause huge problems if our hormones are out of balance — our organs will be sent the wrong signals at the wrong time!” notes Dr. Cabeca.